-Lindsay Elizabeth Buziak was a Canadian real estate agent who was murdered on a property viewing in Saanich, a suburb of Victoria, British Columbia, on February 2, 2008.
+Victoria, British Columbia - Born on November 2, 1983 to Jeff Buziak and Evelyn Buziak, Lindsay Elizabeth Buziak, a Canadian real estate agent was mysteriously murdered on a property viewing in Saanich, a suburb of Victoria, on February 2, 2008.

-In late January 2008, Lindsay Buziak received a call from a woman who told Lindsay that she and her husband were looking urgently for a home to buy, with a budget of $1 million.
-According to Lindsay, the caller had a foreign accent that she could not place, sounding "a bit Spanish but not really."
+In late January 2008, Lindsay Buziak received a mysterious call from a woman who told her that she and her husband were looking urgently for a home to buy, with a budget of $1 million.
+According to Lindsay, the caller had a foreign accent that sounded "a bit Spanish but not really."
 Lindsay believed that the caller could have been faking an accent in order to conceal her identity.
 Unnerved by the nature of the call, Lindsay asked the caller how she had got her personal cell phone number, as she was a relatively junior employee.
 The caller said that a previous client of Lindsay's had passed it on to her.

 Lindsay told her boyfriend, Jason Zailo, and her father, Jeff Buziak, about the call and revealed her concerns.
 Jason encouraged Lindsay to take on the client because of the high commission she would get from the sale, and to reassure her, Jason offered to be outside the property in his car in case anything went wrong.
 Lindsay found a suitable property and made an appointment with the client to view it at 5:30 p.m. on Saturday, February 2, 2008.

 That day, Lindsay and Jason ate a late lunch at a restaurant, paying the bill at 4:24 p.m.
 They left separately in their own vehicles.
 It is believed that Lindsay went home to change clothes first before the viewing.